— Syrinq —

 It felt as if they were transported on purpose, which gave the knight an underlying feeling of dread.
 Syrinq was the first to snap, forcing everyone to put all their crap behind and get the fuck along.
 There was something more going on- And they had to find out what exactly.
 A strange world, yet they all had been shoved in a corner.

-Aiding out Trine, the two set plans for a hopefully temporary base.
+Aiding Trine, the two set plans for a hopefully temporary base.
 Utterly awful to get a whole group to listen, though it became easier once tasks were divided and ordered- Even when more familiar and unfamiliar folks showed.
 Syrinq, a tad mischievous, assigned clashing individuals on a venture together- It felt as stupid as telling fighting kids to go play in the sand for a bit.
 Though it proved effective, the more it was done.
 The less petty drama there was, the better.
-For that reason, she appreciated anyone who merely got up and did their duty, usually lone forces, such as Torvaldus.
+For that reason, they appreciated anyone who merely got up and did their duty, usually lone forces, such as Torvaldus.

 Where Syrinq handled the organisation, Trine handled the social structure, which challenged both.
-The whole ordeal a ton on her plate, Syrinq would help out where possible, outside of feeling like a pissed off tutor.
+The whole ordeal a ton on their plate, Syrinq helped out where possible, outside of feeling like a pissed off tutor.
 Scouting areas, collecting resources, ensuring others were doing their part- Everyone was engrossed in their own bubbles.
 Through Syrinq's lack of bullshit tolerance and Trine's increase in confident leadership, they burst it.
 Mindless mishaps turned into polite chatter into jovial jest- A large group of allies and enemies alike, finally got the fuck along.

 The underlying dread was confirmed, the moment greater beings announced the existence of artifacts.
 For the purpose of becoming some deity's champion, an individual or singular group tasked to find them.
-Syrinq wanted to get the hell out of this corner- Clinging onto that notion, she added onto the shared effort- Persisting still with former allies turning their backs, the world becoming more dangerous, and everything morphing into the nonsensical once more.
+Syrinq wanted to get the hell out of this corner- Clinging onto that notion, they added onto the shared effort- Persisting still with former allies turning their backs, the world becoming more dangerous, and everything morphing into the nonsensical once more.

-A home became even homelier- A new grub welcomed at base, no one complained about her new pet.
-A role as the leader's right hand, after finally acknowledging she could pull off prestiguous feats indeed.
+A home became even homelier- A new grub welcomed at base, no one complained about their new pet.
+A role as the leader's right hand, after finally acknowledging they could pull off prestiguous feats indeed.
 The close-knitness of the Knight Squad turned into closest, a loyalty undying they all cherished.
 New allies and friends accompanied, a call for adventures grand.
 One lone force returned consort, a roll of the eyes followed by forgiveness.

 Always looking forward to the next journey, Syrinq felt truly free and right at home.